GeorgeCiesinski/custom-drupal-docs/docs/websites.md

 The CAB site uses a number of unique modules which are outlined here.

-#### Calendar View

-The [Calendar View](https://www.drupal.org/project/calendar_view) module displays views results on an interactive calendar.
-This module is used to display change requests within a calendar.

-#### Charts

-The [Charts](https://www.drupal.org/project/charts) module displays views result fields as charts.
-It also provides lots of configuration options such as colors, title, labels, and more.

-#### Date Popup

-The [Date Popup](https://www.drupal.org/project/date_popup) module adds a native HTML5 popup widget to the date fields in views filters so that users don't have to manually enter dates.

-#### Field Group

-The [Field Group](https://www.drupal.org/project/field_group) module adds the functionality to group fields on forms and displays.

-#### Field Permissions

-The [Field Permissions](https://www.drupal.org/project/field_permissions) module allows administrators to set field level permissions so that certain fields can only be viewed by specific roles.

 ### Content Types

 The CAB site uses the below custom content types: